fredo514/mutation_coverage/README.md

 Link all the object files into an executable.
 > clang-18 module.o unity.o test_module.o test_module_runner.o -o linked_tests

-For convenience, the previous steps have been grouped into `build.sh` bash script.

 Run Mull with the provided configuration file.
 > mull-runner-18 --reporters=Elements --reporters=Patches --report-name=mutation-report linked_tests

+For convenience, the previous steps have been grouped into `build.sh` bash script.

 Run the pruning script on the mull report.
-> python ../detect_equivalent_mutant.py --mull-report mutation-report.json --output equivalent_mutants.json
+> python analyze_mutant.py build/mull/mutation-report.json